mert-donmez/GoogleReviewBot/README.md

 - 2-Search and find your place

-- 3-Scroll down and click "add comment" button then take url link
+- 3-Scroll down and click "add comment" button

-it has to be like this:
+- 4-it has to be like this then take link and add link in GoogleReviewBot.py file
 ![Screenshot from 2022-01-08 00-31-45](https://user-images.githubusercontent.com/83416622/148614341-f61c874c-92a1-425b-89d4-57059b035b43.png)

-### Usage:
+- You can change sleep duration according to your internet speed
-- python3 GoogleReviewBot.py
+- if there is a problem with the running of the program, the sleep times are short